heqzha/go-aslin/README.md

-#Aslin - A Sequence Workflow Framework for go
+#Aslin - A Sequence Workflow Framework for Golang

 ## Example